 - The nylon bristles of mass-produced toothbrushes can develop sharp, hard edges over time as use wears away the machine-rounded edges they come with.

 - Many people brush too aggressively, which can do damage to tooth enamel and/or gum tissue.

 - If the brushing technique is thoughtless or habitual, there could be areas in the mouth that receive too much attention while other areas are being neglected.

 To solve this issue, dentists recommend brushing your teeth a minimum of twice per day, for about two minutes each time, using a soft-bristled toothbrush.
-It’s also recommended that you replace your toothbrush regularly before it’s had a chance for the bristles to wear down to more abrasive edges.
+It’s also recommended that you replace your toothbrush regularly before the bristles have a chance to wear down to more abrasive edges.

 Issue 2: Over-flossing

-The professionals at Water Tower Dental in Chicago, IL state the following: “You can floss too much, and if you do you can seriously irritate and damage gum tissue.
-They can become sore and swollen and even start to bleed.”
+“You can floss too much, and if you do, you can seriously irritate and damage gum tissue.
+They can become sore, swollen and even start to bleed.”